CodePartnersMD/MD301-guide/curriculum/01-smacss-media-queries/fundamentals/ASSIGNMENT.md

 ## Submission

-When you have completed the entire set of code challenges and all tests pass, create a pull request from your current branch to teh master branch.
+When you have completed the entire set of code challenges and all tests pass, create a pull request from your current branch to the master branch.
 Don't merge it yet.

 Submit a link to your pull request.

-After your assignment has been graded, go ahead and merge your PR.
+After your assignment has been graded, go ahead and merge your pull request, and delete your branch.